 Each student admitted to the MSN program must make application for graduation one semester prior to completing degree requirements.
-Application deadlines are as follows and application forms are available in the Registrars Office as well as under ceStudent Forms • on RAIN and the GSW Homepage.
+Application deadlines are as follows and application forms are available in the Registrar's Office as well as under Student Forms on RAIN and the GSW Homepage.
 Students should contact their graduate advisors to initiate the application process.

-Graduation Term Apply no later than the date below of the prior semester.
+Graduation Term Apply no later than the date below of the prior semester

 Fall May 1

 Spring August 1

 Summer January 1